 To date, the Company has focused SRP market engagement activities on the Rhode Island System Data Portal.

-Please see Appendix 4 for the current iteration of the 2019 Marketing and Engagement Plan.
+Please see Appendix 5 for the 2019 Marketing and Engagement Plan.

 The Company has developed and implemented an SRP Monthly Marketing Report that it circulates with the SRP Tech Group stakeholders.
-This is included as Appendix 5 – 2019 SRP Marketing and Engagement Year-to-Date Results.
+This is included in Appendix 6 – 2019 SRP Marketing and Engagement Year-to-Date Results.
+These year-to-date results demonstrate the impact of the SRP Outreach and Engagement Plan.

 Market engagement activities to date, organized by the business-to-business (B2B) outreach and engagement channels, are as follows: